Tornado confirmed as storms tear roof off church, cut power

 APOLLO, Pa.
-(AP) — The National Weather Service has confirmed that a tornado touched down in western Pennsylvania amid storms that knocked down trees and utility lines, leaving thousands of utility customers without power.
+(AP) — The National Weather Service has confirmed that a tornado touched down in western Pennsylvania amid storms that knocked down trees and utility lines, ripped the roofs off a church and brewery and blew away an airport hanger.

 Forecasters said examination of radar data confirmed the presence of the tornado early Wednesday near Tarentum in Allegheny County.
 A meteorologist had been dispatched to conduct a full tornado survey to provide further details such as timing, track and intensity.